awslabs/aws-crt-cpp/README.md

 ## Building

-The C99 libraries are already included for your convenience when you specify the `-DBUILD_DEPS=ON` cmake argument.
+The C99 libraries are already included for your convenience when you specify the `-DBUILD_DEPS=ON` CMake argument.

 If you want to manage these dependencies manually (e.g. you're using them in other projects), simply specify `-DCMAKE_INSTALL_PREFIX` to point to the directory where you have them installed.